padraigfl/videojs-react/README.md

   ></script>
 ```

 ...and you should hopefully have something!
+There is a check build in to make sure but it is quite primitive.

 As far as controlling the videojs component is concerned, you should be able to do this via the ref value you pass in as a prop following the standard videojs API.